k3d-io/k3d/docs/usage/commands/k3d_image_import.md

   -h, --help                  help for import
-  -k, --keep-tarball          Do not delete the tarball containing the saved images from the shared volume -t, --keep-tools            Do not delete the tools node after import -m, --load-mode            Which method to use to load images to the cluster [auto, direct, tools-node]. (default "auto")
+  -k, --keep-tarball          Do not delete the tarball containing the saved images from the shared volume -t, --keep-tools            Do not delete the tools node after import -m, --mode string           Which method to use to import images into the cluster [auto, direct, tools]. (default "auto")
 ```

 ### Options inherited from parent commands